-- The global load-balancing command selects a different hashing algorithm and therefore applies all the time when enabled, including when the flow-label-load-balancing command is enabled on the interface: system-ip-load-balancing. - When the flow-label-load-balancing command is enabled on an interface and the per-interface spi-load-balancing or teid-load-balancing commands are enabled, they apply to all IPv4 packets and to IPv6 packets with a flow label field of zero. - The following per-interface load-balancing command applies independently to MPLS encapsulated packets: Isr-load-balancing - The per-interface load balancing command, egr-ip-load-balancing and the flow-label-load-balancing command are mutually exclusive.
-The CLI enforces this exclusivity. - The following per-LAG port packet spraying commands override the flow-label-load-balancing command.
-IPv6 packets, with a non-zero flow label value, are sprayed over LAG links according to the enabled LAG-spraying mode. - per-link-hash - link-map-profile
+- The global load-balancing command selects a different hashing algorithm and therefore applies all the time when enabled, including when the flow-label-load-balancing command is enabled on the interface: system-ip-load-balancing. - When the flow-label-load-balancing command is enabled on an interface and the per-interface spiload-balancing or teid-load-balancing commands are enabled, they apply to all IPv4 packets and to IPv6 packets with a flow label field of zero. - The following per-interface load-balancing command applies independently to MPLS encapsulated packets: Isr-load-balancing - The flow-label-load-balancing command and the following command are mutually exclusive, which the CLI enforces: - MD-CLI configure router interface load-balancing ip-load-balancing configure router interface load-balancing egr-ip-load-balancing

+- The following per-LAG port packet spraying commands override the flow-label-load-balancing command.
+IPv6 packets, with a non-zero flow label value, are sprayed over LAG links according to the enabled LAG-spraying mode.

+- per-link-hash

+- link-map-profile